univention/office365/doc/README-code.md

 ### office365/migrate/adconnectionalias

-DEPRECATED.
-To be removed in future releases.
-Don't use.
+**DEPRECATED**: To be removed in future releases.
+Don't use it.

 This variable can be used to deactivate the automatic migration of user and group accounts during the update of the app to version 3.0.
-If an administrator chooses to postpone the migration, it needs to be done manually later by running the script /usr/share/univention-office365/scripts/migrate_to_adconnectionalias.
+If an administrator chooses to postpone the migration, it needs to be done manually later by running the script `/usr/share/univention-office365/scripts/migrate_to_adconnectionalias`.
 By default, the variable is unset and the automatic migration is run during the update of the app.
 Setting the variable to 'no' or 'false' before the app update will skip the automatic migration.

 _Type:_ str